IBM-Cloud/docs/services/ContinuousDelivery/pipeline_working.md

 1. If you want to use a different name for the pipeline, change its default name.
 1. If you don't have a toolchain, a toolchain with a default name is created for you.
 If you want to use a different name for the toolchain, change its name.
 With the toolchain, you can extend the capabilities of your pipeline by integrating with other tools and services.
 1. Either select the toolchain that you want to use or type a name for the new toolchain that you want to create.
 1. Click **Create**.
-An empty pipeline is created and represented as a tile on the toolchain's Overview page.
+An empty pipeline is created and represented as a card on the toolchain's Overview page.

-From your {{site.data.keyword.deliverypipeline}} tile, change your configuration; check the status of builds, the deployed app, and recent deployments; see the most recent logs and deployment details; or delete your pipeline.
+From your {{site.data.keyword.deliverypipeline}}, change your configuration; check the status of builds, the deployed app, and recent deployments; see the most recent logs and deployment details; or delete your pipeline.

 <article class="topic reference nested1" aria-labelledby="d68e338" lang="en-us" id="rellinks" role="article">
 <h2 class="topictitle2" id="d68e338">Related links</h2>